Paul Manafort pleads not guilty in Virginia

 The judge agreed that Mr. Manafort was a flight risk, but opted only to impose home confinement and a GPS bracelet, restricting the defendant’s travel to meeting with attorneys, seeing a physician and attending religious services.
 That decision means Mr. Manafort is now required to wear two monitors, one for each case.

 Judge Ellis also criticized prosecutors for not hiring local counsel familiar with the rules of the Eastern District of Virginia.
-Mr. Weissman responded he didn’t believe local counsel would be necessary and that he had tried cases in jurisdictions where he didn’t have local counsel.
+Mr. Weissmann responded he didn’t believe local counsel would be necessary and that he had tried cases in jurisdictions where he didn’t have local counsel.

 Calling the decision to try a case without local counsel, “a mistake,” the judge said “only a fool would try a case in jurisdiction he was unfamiliar with without local counsel.”